nroi/flexo/flexo/terminology.md

 yet reflect this change.

 ## Terminology

+### General terms

+#### client-to-server
+The connection route between the client that runs pacman, and the "server" that runs flexo.
+The server that runs flexo is just a server in the sense that it serves files over HTTP, so we use this term regardless of whether flexo is running on a "real" server in some remote data center, or some other kind of hardware like a laptop or a Raspberry Pi.

+#### server-to-server
+The connection route between flexo and the remote mirror.

+#### remote mirror
+An official ArchLinux mirror listed in the JSON document: https://www.archlinux.org/mirrors/status/json/

+We use the term "remote mirror" (rather than just "mirror") to distinguish official mirrors from flexo, because flexo is also a kind of mirror.

+### flexo library terms
 Flexo is not meant to be a reusable library, it is only used by this particular program, called flexo, which is only meant to be used by another program, called [cpcache](https://github.com/nroi/cpcache).